HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. Byte sequence, using the hexadecimal representation of the byte sequence, all uppercase.
 1. For dynamic values, the unified output is `<dynamic: %getter, %setter>`, where `%getter` and `%setter` respectively represent the formatted output of the two methods of dynamic values, and the specific form is determined by the interpreter .
 1. For native entities, the unified output is `<native: %entity>`, where `%entity` represents the formatted output of native entities, and the specific form is determined by the interpreter.
-1. Array: concatenate the character strings of all members, and append a semicolon (+U003B SEMICOLON) character after each member.
+1. Array: Concatenate the character strings of all members, and append a semicolon (+U003B SEMICOLON) character after each member.
-1. Tuple: concatenate the character strings of all members, and append a semicolon (+U003B SEMICOLON) character after each member.
+1. Tuple: Concatenate the character strings of all members, and append a semicolon (+U003B SEMICOLON) character after each member.
-1. Dictionary: connect the character string corresponding to the key name of all attributes and the string corresponding to the key value, separated by a colon (+U003A COLON), and append a comma (+U002C COMMA) character after each attribute.
+1. Dictionary: Connect the character string corresponding to the key name of all attributes and the string corresponding to the key value, separated by a colon (+U003A COLON), and append a comma (+U002C COMMA) character after each attribute.

-The above operation is called "stringify (stringify)".
+The above operation is called "stringify".

 For example, the following JSON data,